Sands of the Kalahari: Production

 Joseph E. Levine was keen for Stanley Baker and Cy Endfield to make another film in Africa after the success of Zulu (1964).
 They initially announced plans to adapt Wilbur Smith's debut novel, When the Lion Feeds, but eventually decided on William Mulvihill's The Sands of Kalahari.
 Baker persuaded his childhood friend Richard Burton to star along with his wife Elizabeth Taylor, but Taylor was reluctant to film in Africa and demanded more money than Levine was interested in paying.

 Burton pulled out and George Peppard and Susannah York were cast instead.
 However shortly after filming commenced, Peppard left the project (probably for The Blue Max), and Stuart Whitman was flown in as a replacement.

 The film was shot on location in the Kalahari Desert, with studio work done at Shepperton Studios in London.

+Reception

+The film did poorly at the box office and Baker and Endfield never made another film together again.